+The appointed faculty research mentor must review with the fellow the research curriculum and scholarly paper (thesis) resources, timeline, and expectations.
+(Core)

 - 4.15.a.
-The appointed faculty research mentor must review with the fellow the research curriculum and scholarly paper (thesis) resources, timeline, and expectations. ^(Core) - 4.15.b.
-The research curriculum must include structured delivery of education in research design, research methodology, data analysis, and grant writing. ^(Core) - 4.15.c.
-The research curriculum must include opportunities for basic, translational, and/or clinical research. ^(Core) - 4.15.d.
-The research curriculum must include the opportunity for the fellows to present their academic contributions to the gynecologic oncology community. ^(Core)

-4.15.e.
-Prior to completion of the fellowship, each fellow must complete and defend a scholarly paper (thesis) that meets the certification standards set by the American Board of Obstetrics and Gynecology or American Osteopathic Board of Obstetrics and Gynecology. ^(Core)
+The research curriculum must include structured delivery of education in research design, research methodology, data analysis, and grant writing.
+(Core) - 4.15.b.
+The research curriculum must include opportunities for basic, translational, and/or clinical research.
+(Core) - 4.15.c.
+The research curriculum must include the opportunity for the fellows to present their academic contributions to the maternal-fetal medicine community.
+(Core) - 4.15.d.
+Prior to completion of the fellowship, each fellow must complete and defend a scholarly paper (thesis) that meets the certification standards set by the American Board of Obstetrics and Gynecology or American Osteopathic Board of Obstetrics and Gynecology.
+(Core)